5 Common Application Mistakes you should avoid while applying to colleges in the US

 On an average a Master’s student in the USA shells out Rs 40 Lakhs for a 2 year course including tuition, living and other expenses.
 Based on the university, this figure could be even more than that.

-There are several scholarships available and many universities offer financial aid.
+There are several scholarships available.
+Many universities offer financial aid to make study in the USA possible and affordable.
 Apart from scholarships your personal savings could come in handy to cover as much expense as possible before going for the student loan.
 If you want to check out your funding options from multiple lenders, you will find FundRight very useful.

-College applications are a significant milestone in a students’ life and making the best application using all available means will help you get the education you dreamt of, cementing your future.
+College applications for study in the USA are a significant milestone in a students’ life and making the best application using all available means will help you get the education you dreamt of, cementing your future.